Thank you for reading our post, please rate this article at the end.

 What Is the Center of Gravity?

 An object’s center of gravity is its balance point or the location where its weight is balanced.
 For example, your center of gravity is in your core.
-Research shows the body’s center of gravity is 56% up your body, measuring from toe to head.
+Research shows that the body’s center of gravity is 56% above the body, measured from the toe to the head.
 In other words, it’s about an inch below your belly button.

 You can’t see it, but the center of gravity is integral to your physical movement.
 You can better manage your balance and lean from side to side if you have a low center of gravity.
 A high center of gravity means it’s easier for someone to push you over.